ziplab/QTool/README.md

 ```

-Also cite the corresponding publications when you choose [dedicated algorithms](./doc/reference.md).
+Also cite the corresponding publications when you choose ** [dedicated algorithms](./doc/reference.md)**.

+We are integrating more of our work and other great studies into this project.

 ## Contribute